 Blood tests will be done to confirm a bacterial infection.
 Tests may include:

 If the provider suspects the infection is caused by meningococcus bacteria, other tests that may be done include:

 Tests that may be ordered to help diagnose acute adrenal crisis include:

-Treatment involves giving antibiotics as soon as possible to treat the bacterial infection.
-Glucocorticoid medicines will also be given to treat adrenal gland problem.
+Antibiotics are started right away to treat the bacterial infection.
+Glucocorticoid medicines will also be given to treat adrenal gland insufficiency.
 Supportive treatments will be needed for other symptoms.

 WFS is fatal unless treatment for the bacterial infection is started right away and glucocorticoid drugs are given.

 To prevent WFS caused by meningococcal bacteria, a vaccine is available.